Tatenda-Prince/AWS-EC2-Docker-CI-CD/README.md

 This project implements a fully automated CI/CD pipeline using GitHub Actions, Docker, AWS EC2, and Terraform.
 Whenever a developer pushes changes to the repository, GitHub Actions:

-Builds a Docker image
+1.Builds a Docker image

-Pushes it to Amazon Elastic Container Registry (ECR)
+2.Pushes it to Amazon Elastic Container Registry (ECR)

-Deploys the updated container to an AWS EC2 instance
+3.Deploys the updated container to an AWS EC2 instance

-Restarts the running container to reflect the latest changes
+4.Restarts the running container to reflect the latest changes

 By integrating Terraform, we ensure a repeatable, scalable, and infrastructure-as-code (IaC) approach for provisioning AWS resources.